 Visit: Kango, Grundheim, Karusa, Bergwater

-Interesting tidbit: Kango restructured its bottling and marketing plant into a company called Kango Wines, so as to bring about an empowerment deal for employees and farm workers
+Interesting tidbit: Kango restructured its bottling and marketing plant into a company called Kango Wines, so as to bring about an empowerment deal for farm workers

 Interesting tidbit: they’re part of the art, cheese, chocolate and liqueur route